An Optimized Construction of Lie Algebra Generator Pools for Variational Quantum Eigensolvers in Chemistry: Results

-where $ M \in \mathbb{N}^*$, and $\boldsymbol{\theta}= \left\{ \theta_i \right\}_{i=1}^M,~\theta_i \in \mathbb{R}$ is a list of parameters that completely characterize the state. $U_i, i\in [M]$ are unitary operators, can be defined also as excitation operators acting on a reference state $|\Psi_0\rangle$.
-This algorithm's distinct feature is its iterative approach to constructing this parametrized quantum state.
-At each iteration, the state is expanded by appending an exponentiated generator, which is carefully selected from a set of operator pools.
-The general workflow of this algorithm is described in Supplementary Material.
-There are many types of operator pools that can be used to construct the ADAPT-VQE ansatz, however one significant measurement overhead of ADAPT-VQE is the need to measure the energy gradient for every operator in the predefined operator pool which traditionally scales $\mathcal{O}(N^4)$ yielding a measurement cost of $\mathcal{O}(N^8)$.
-The work of \cite{Shkolnikov2023}, introduces a method to mitigate this cost by carefully constructing the operator pool, such that they use: \begin{itemize} \item MCPs as operator pools that scale linearly, $\mathcal{O}(N)$, which reduces the measurement overhead for molecular simulations to $\mathcal{O}(N^5)$. \item Symmetry-preserving MCPs where the elements of the set are chosen carefully to conserve all relevant symmetries and properties of the problem, as described in the following. \item An initial set with sufficient number of symmetry-preserving elements which will be a starting set for the MCP construction, in order to ensure that the algorithm can effectively begin its optimization from the initial Hartree-Fock state. \end{itemize}
+The work of \cite{Shkolnikov2023}, introduces a method to mitigate this cost by carefully constructing the operator pool, such that they use: \begin{itemize} \item MCPs as operator pools that scale linearly, $\mathcal{O}(N)$, which reduces the naive measurement overhead for molecular simulations to $\mathcal{O}(N^5)$. \item Symmetry-preserving MCPs where the elements of the set are chosen carefully to conserve all relevant symmetries and properties of the problem, as described in the following. \item An initial set with sufficient number of symmetry-preserving elements, also known as physically motivated starters, which will be a starting set for the MCP construction, in order to ensure that the algorithm can effectively begin its optimization from the initial Hartree-Fock state. \end{itemize}

-\textbf{NI-DUCC-VQE approach:} As introduced in \cite{Haidar2025}, the NI-DUCC-VQE approach belongs to the class of "fixed-structure" ansatzes (initialized at the start of the VQE process that remain structurally unchanged, with only their parameters updated during optimization).
-The unitary operators $U_i$ are derived from Pauli strings generated by MCPs, which scale linearly with the number of qubits.
-The expressivity of the NI-DUCC-VQE ansatz is ensured by employing a construction comprising $k$ layers, such that: where $M=\mathcal{O}(N)$.
-Unlike iterative ansatz construction methods, this fixed-structure approach avoids the gradient evaluations in the operator selection step.
+\textbf{NI-DUCC-VQE approach:} As introduced in \cite{Haidar2025}, the NI-DUCC-VQE (Non-iterative Disentangled Unitary Coupled Cluster) approach belongs to the class of "fixed-structure" ansätze (initialized at the start of the VQE process that remain structurally unchanged, with only their parameters updated during optimization).
+The Hermitian generators $U_j$ are derived from Pauli strings generated by MCPs.
+The MCP scales linearly with the number of qubits.
+The expressivity of the NI-DUCC-VQE ansätze is ensured by employing a construction comprising $k$ layers, such that:

+where $M=\mathcal{O}(N)$.
+Unlike iterative ansätze construction methods, this fixed-structure approach avoids the gradient evaluations in the operator selection step.